ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 In this document, we use a definition of transparency built over abstract notions of ledgers and receipts.
 Existing transparency systems such as Certificate Transparency are instances of this definition.

 A *claim* is an identifiable and non-repudiable statement made by an *issuer*.
 The issuer selects additional metadata and attaches a proof of endorsement (in most cases, a signature) using the identity key of the issuer that binds the statement and its metadata.
 Claims can be made *transparent* by attaching a proof of registration by a TS, in the form of a receipt that countersigns the claim and witnesses its inclusion in the ledger of a TS.
-By extension, we may say an artifact (e.g. a firmware binary) is *transparent* if it comes with one or more transparent claims from its author or owner, though the contect should make it clear what type of claim is expected for a given artifact.
+By extension, we may say an artifact (e.g. a firmware binary) is *transparent* if it comes with one or more transparent claims from its author or owner, though the context should make it clear what type of claim is expected for a given artifact.

 Transparency does not prevent dishonest or compromised issuers, but it holds them accountable: any artifact that may be used to target a particular user that checks for receipts must have been recorded in the tamper-proof ledger, and will be subject to scrutiny and auditing by other parties.

 Transparency is implemented by a ledger that provides a consistent, append-only, publicly available record of entries.
 Implementations of TS may protect their ledger using a combination of trusted hardware, replication and consensus protocols, and cryptographic evidence.
 A receipt is an offline, universally-verifiable proof that an entry is recorded in the ledger.
 Receipts do not expire, but it is possible to append new entries that subsume older entries.

-Anyone with access to the ledger can independenly verify its consistency and review the complete list of claims registered by each issuer.
+Anyone with access to the ledger can independently verify its consistency and review the complete list of claims registered by each issuer.
 However, the ledgers of separate transparency services are generally disjoint, though it is possible to take a claim from one ledger and register it again on another (if its policy allows it), so the authorization of the issuer and of the ledger by the verifier of the receipt are generally independent.

 Reputable issuers are thus incentivized to carefully review their statements before signing them into claims.
 Similarly, reputable TS are incentivized to secure their ledger, as any inconsistency can easily be pinpointed by any auditor with read access to the ledger.
 Some ledger formats may also support consistency auditing through receipts, that is, given two valid receipts the TS may be asked to produce a cryptographic proof that they are consistent.
 Failure to produce this proof can indicate that the TS operator misbehaved.

 # Architecture Overview

 The SCITT architecture consists of a very loose federation of transparency services, and a set of common formats and protocols for issuing, registering and auditing claims.
 In order to accomodate as many TS implementations as possible, this document only specifies the format of claims (which must be used by all issuers) and a very thin wrapper format for receipts, which specifies the TS identity and the ledger algorithm.
 Most of the details of the receipt's contents are specific to the ledger algorithm.
-The [Counter-Signing Receipts](https://ietf-scitt.github.io/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.html) document defines two initial ledger algorithms (for historical and sparse Merkle Trees), but other ledger formats (such as blockchains, or hybrid historical and indexed Merkle Trees) may be proposed later.
+The {{-RECEIPTS}} document defines two initial ledger algorithms (for historical and sparse Merkle Trees), but other ledger formats (such as blockchains, or hybrid historical and indexed Merkle Trees) may be proposed later.

-In this section, we describe at a high level the three main roles in SCITT: issuers and the claim issuance process, transparency ledgers and the claim registration process, and verifiers and the receipt validation process.
+In this section, we describe at a high level the three main roles and associated processes in SCITT: issuers and the claim issuance process, transparency ledgers and the claim registration process, and verifiers and the receipt validation process.

 ## Claim Issuance